Breaking News | Truck Kills 2 Female Hawkers On Lagos – Ibadan Expressway

 Two roadside female hawkers were on Friday killed by a truck, which lost control and ram into them on Lagos-Ibadan Expressway.

-Mr Olusola Ojuoro, the Mowe-Ibafo Divisional Commander of TRACE, confirmed the incident to newsmen in Ota, Ogun, on Friday.
+Mr Olusola Ojuoro, the Mowe-Ibafo Divisional Commander of TRACE, confirmed the incident to the News Agency of Nigeria (NAN) in Ota, Ogun, on Friday.

 Ojuoro said that one other person sustained various degrees of injuries in the process of jumping into a dish.